bereket6244/NumberPosition/README.md

 <strong>Number-Position GAME</strong>

 The rules are simple.
-There's a four digit number and your goal is to find that number.
+There's a four digit number and your goal is to find it.
 You start by submitting your guess like you see here.

 ![image](https://user-images.githubusercontent.com/74484536/155799217-96c6bc47-b9b3-4dd9-ae43-ea70f6926813.png)